k-nowicki/esp32_weather_logger/README.md

 ## Project status: under development
  This project is still under development.
 Majority of features mentioned above are not implemented yet.
  What is implemented:
-  - OLED Display works, displays current measurements
+  - OLED Display displays current measurements, date and time
   - Sensors: pressure, temperature (except DS18B20), humidity and light are implemented and measured
-  - External RTC
+  - External and internal RTCs with periodic NTP time sync
-  - WiFi connectivity (with hardcoded credentials for now)
+  - WiFi connectivity (with credentials configured by menuconfig for now)
-  - NTP time sync for internal RTC at startup